-In this post, we’ll be looking at the best landing page builder plugins for WordPress available in 2020.
+In this post, we’ll be looking at the best landing page builder plugins for WordPress.
 Any of these featured plugins can be used to craft a landing page quickly and effectively.

 Have you ever tried building a landing page in a standard WordPress setup and actually gotten any usable, worthwhile results?
 This isn’t a trick question; give yourself a minute to think about it.

 Chances are, the answer is ‘no’.
 As great as WordPress is at many things, landing pages simply aren’t one of them.
 That’s why, in this post, we’ll be looking at some plugins that will give you a helping hand.

 Features the Best Landing Page Builder Plugins for WordPress Should Have

 Here are the features you need from your ideal landing page builder plugin for WordPress:

 The best landing pages use almost no navigation elements whatsoever — not even a link to the homepage.
 This sort of unusual page structure improves your click-through rates and conversions overall (data below).

 However, most WordPress themes, if not all of them, put a hard-coded menu somewhere in the header.
 And yes, you can always erase it (no matter what theme you’re using), but not without some coding chops — unless you have a good landing page plugin.